saumay3105/Tesseract_3D/CONTRIBUTING.md

 npm install
 ```

-Navigate to the backend directory and install dependencies:
+Open another terminal and navigate to the backend directory and install dependencies:
 ```bash
 cd backend
 npm install